veggiemonk/awesome-docker/CONTRIBUTING.md

 - want to change something: Submit a pull request or open an issue
 - want to try something else: Submit a pull request or open an issue
 - don't know what to do: Submit a pull request or open an issue, let us know what's going on.

+### Rules for Pull Request

+- Each item should be limited to one link, no duplicates, no redirection (careful with `http` vs `https`!)
+- The link should be the name of the package or project or website
+- Description should be clear and concise (read it out loud to be sure)
+- Description should follow the link, on the same line
+- if you want to add more than one link, please don't do all PR on the exact same line, it usually results in conflicts and your PR cannot be automatically merged...

+Please contribute links to packages/projects you have used or are familiar with.
+This will help ensure high-quality entries.

 #### Your commit message will be a tweet so make a beautiful commit message, keep that in mind :)